WordPress/press-this/readme.txt

 == Contributing ==

-Bugs and PRs can be submitted via https://github.com/kraftbj/press-this for now.
+Bugs and PRs can be submitted via https://github.com/WordPress/press-this .

 == Changelog ==